-- 114. All parrotfish species should be considered for inclusion in Annex III, regardless of their size.
-Listing all species would resolve any confusion in the individual interpretation of size-specific classifications of parrotfishes (i.e. small-bodied versus medium-bodied parrotfishes), especially considering that parrotfishes serve important ecological roles within these various sizes and it would be disadvantegous to restrict inclusion in Annex III based on this metric. - 115.
-According to the experts having contributed to this document, there are several threats that provide strong support to suggest inclusion of the three large parrotfish Scarus guacamaia, Scarus coeruleus and Scarus coelestinus in Annex II.
+- 115. All parrotfish species should be considered for inclusion in Annex III, regardless of their size.
+Listing all species would resolve any confusion in the individual interpretation of size-specific classifications of parrotfishes (i.e. small-bodied versus medium-bodied parrotfishes), especially considering that parrotfishes serve important ecological roles within these various sizes and it would be disadvantegous to restrict inclusion in Annex III based on this metric. - 116.
+Considering the arguments provided by experts of the region and developped over the document, the Netherlands and France support and request the inclusion of all parrotfishes included of course the most threatened one: the three large parrotfish Scarus guacamaia, Scarus coeruleus and Scarus coelestinus in Annex III.
 First, given the lack of historical data and resulting inability to statistically compare historical abundance and biomass (e.g. abundance in the last century) to modern data, it is difficult to ascertain exact changes in population structure of these three species over time.
 Gaining access to this information is not currently possible, although archaeological surveys and modern survey tools (e.g., sediment cores and microscopy) may ultimately shed light on long-term status and trends.
 However, anecdotal evidence from scientists, fishers and the dive industry suggests that these three parrotfish species were in much greater abundance in past decades than they are now.
 Available data indicates the persistent rarity of these three species throughout the region (Table 3, Figs. 2-5).
 In particular, Scarus coelestinus is exceptionally rare throughout the Caribbean, and appears to be decreasing in abundance over the last three decades.
 Second, there is evidence to suggest that at least S. guacamaia has been driven to local extinction within some countries in the Caribbean (Mumby et al., 2004).
 This factor alone should encourage stricter harvesting regulations on this species and stronger management of its critical habitats (i.e. mangroves) that are necessary to support its full life history.
 Third, it is important to note that several SPAW member countries have already banned the harvest of these three parrotfish species.
 These existing bans support the notion that despite the limited evidence of regional declines over the last century, the precautionary principle is a valid and useful means of placing protection on species with such great ecological importance.
-To that point, these three species contribute to the critical ecological process of bioerosion and their large body sizes should also suggest a greater contribution to herbivory, yet their scarcity places significant pressure on the remaining fish bioeroder.
-S. viride, to fill this role.
-As evidenced with the Diadema dieoff in the 1980s, and their subsequent lack of recovery, it is vital that we bolster the diversity and abundance of the remaining bioeroders/algal grazers and avoid relying on one species to serve the role.
-Therefore, given these factors described, all authorssupport the inclusion of S. guacamaia, S. coeruleus and S. coelestinus in Annex II.
+To that point, these three species contribute to the critical ecological process of bioerosion and their large body sizes should also suggest a greater contribution to herbivory, yet their scarcity places significant pressure on the remaining fish bioeroder, S. viride, to fill this role.
+As evidenced with the Diadema dieoff in the 1980s, and their subsequent lack of recovery, it is vital that we bolster the diversity and abundance of the remaining bioeroders/algal grazers and avoid relying on one species to serve the role. - 117.
+At present, these species are ecologically absent throughout most of the Caribbean, and have remained at persistently low levels in the region for most of the last three decades (Kramer 2003, Jackson et al. 2014, Donovan and Ruttenberg, to be published; also see Appendix 3-Table 3, figures 2-5 and 7-10).
+Collectively, these species represent the largest class of Caribbean bioeroders, and undoubtedly played a critical role in maintaining coral reef health in a historical context.
+There is good reason to believe their absence throughout the Caribbean has ultimately compromised reef resilience.
+As mounting threats from climate change and regional human population growth act synergistically to compromise the vital ecosystem services of Caribbean reefs, the importance of herbivory in maintaining reef resilience demands action to restore these giants.